bpf North: Psychoanalytic & Psychodynamic Psychotherapy Training

 After discussion with the trainee, the Training Committee may relax the requirements for theoretical seminars to take account of study already undertaken in earlier training.
 Adult psychotherapists who have not attended Infant Observation Seminars will have to complete a year’s observation of a baby and write a paper on their experience.

 Undertaking a clinical training in Psychoanalytic / Psychodynamic Psychotherapy represents a major personal investment in terms of time, money and individual development.
-We hope the following information will give you a sense of what training at the bpf might be like.
-We aim to keep fees as affordable as possible.
+If clinical work needs to continue beyond the four years, there is a reduction in the annual fee.

 Personal Therapy